Monasteries, churches, sacred places and pilgrimages tell of the long and enduring devotion to Orthodox Christianity in Greece

 Mount Athos: The monastic state of Mount Athos has some 20 large monasteries which operate as sacred male communes.
 Smaller brotherhoods exist at various cloisters, cells and hermitages.
 About 1,600 monks currently live on Mount Athos, most of them Greek, though a fair number hail from around the world.

-Magnificent monuments, centuries-old testaments to the Christian faith and Orthodoxy.
-From Mount Athos to Crete and from the Aegean to the Ionian and across the country, the Christian faith found expression in various forms over the centuries; the inspiration behind the founding of monasteries, churches and chapels of great religious and architectural value
+From Mount Athos to Crete and from the Aegean to the Ionian and across the country, the Orthodox Christian faith found expression over the centuries in the form of monasteries, churches and chapels of great religious and architectural value.

 Whether large and imposing or small and humble, these divinely inspired and exquisitely decorated buildings await your discovery.
 Experience awe, wonder and devotion along the way.
 In all of Greece, in each of the churches and chapels, the saint’s day celebrations are unique.
 Experience the feasts and festivities, with homemade wine and raki, traditional music and local delicacies.
 Here are some of the most important churches and monasteries of Greece.

 - Agios Ioannis Theologos (Saint John the Theologian), Patmos: This magnificent fortress-like monastery dominates Patmos in the Dodecanese, the ‘Jerusalem of the Aegean’ as it has been called.
 It was founded in 1088 by the Blessed Christodoulos Latrinos and contains treasures of inestimable value.